'Money, power, sex:' Idaho prosecutors asks jury to convict slain kids' mom in alleged doomsday plot

-“Money, power and sex,” Wood told jurors, reprising the opening arguments they heard last month.
-“Beginning in October of 2018, Lori Vallow and Chad Daybell set in motion a series of events that led to three horrific murders in the state of Idaho.”
+Vallow Daybell and her husband, Chad Daybell, are both charged with murder, conspiracy and grand theft in the three deaths.
+Prosecutors say the two worked with Vallow Daybell's brother, Alex Cox, to carry out the crimes.

+The two youngest children were receiving Social Security survivor benefits from the earlier deaths of their fathers, and prosecutors say Vallow Daybell continued to collect those checks after the children were killed.
+Chad Daybell increased Tammy Daybell's life insurance policy, prosecutors said, and Vallow Daybell married him just two weeks after his previous wife was asphyxiated in their home.

-Vallow Daybell wanted to be “unencumbered by obstacles,” Wood said, so that she could have what she truly desired: money, power and sex.
+Vallow Daybell wanted to be “unencumbered by obstacles,” Wood said, including her children.

 “The plan that she set in motion must end today in the verdicts you render in this trial,” Wood said.